Ypertex/blog/content/articles/conscious-followers-are-better-leaders/index.md

 Ask yourself:

 * What grand idea, what vision am I following as an individual?
-* Do I express my passion for this vision enough with others---so that they can follow the same cause, together with me?
+* Do I express my passion for this vision enough with others—so that they can follow the same cause, together with me?
 * Who else does this so well that I'm willing to follow this person as an embodiment of my idea and values?
 * How much of that can I transfer to my leadership capabilities?